-- Prepare and measure out everything (from brine to veggie or fruit prep) before heating brine.
+- Prepare and measure out everything (from brine to veggie or fruit prep) before heating the pickling brine.

-When looking at the image above, you want to make sure you’re using fresh cucumbers that are without a lot of defect.
+When pickling cucumbers, you want to make sure you’re using fresh cucumbers that are without a lot of defects.
+Check out the image above.
+A fresh cucumber will result in a crisp pickle.
 Don’t use dented, spotted, or discolored cucumbers in your pickling process.

 How to pickle cucumbers with vinegar